insertish/christmas-modpack/README.md

 - Disable Advanced Peripherals's "Scientist Village" generations as it can cause crashes.

+- Disabled teleporation commands in FTB Essentials.

+- Disabled land protection and chunk claiming in FTB Chunks. (used only for showing claims)

 ## Additional Configuration

 The following should be configured on the server: